erykjj/jwlmanager/res/HELP.md

 ######
 **{TAGS=}** is used to add one or more tags to each note.
 If empty, no tag is added; if a note is replacing/updating another, its tags will be updated or removed.
 ######
-**{DATE=}** is the date of last modification for each note in the format *yyyy-mm-dd*.
-If empty, and the note is new, the date of import is used; if the note is updated, the currently-set date is retained.
-Keep in mind that if you are using the option to first delete the notes with a special {TITLE=} character, the historical date will also need to be reimported.
+**{CREATED=}** is the date the note was created, and **{MODIFIED=}** is the date of last modification for each note in the format *yyyy-mm-dd*.
+If empty, and the note is new, the date of import is used.
+Keep in mind that if you are using the option to first delete the notes with a special {TITLE=} character, the created date will also need to be reimported if you wish to retain it.
 ######
 Each note has to start with such a header.
 The very next line after the header is the note title.
 A multi-line body follows, terminated by the header of the next note or the file-terminating header =\=={END}===.
 ######